michaelvlach/qbs-autoproject/README.md

 11) **Project Writer**

-Writes the project file to **autoprojectDirectory** named as the **projectRoot** containing all the projects and products that resulted from the previous steps.
-When **projectFormat** is **Flat** the projects are omitted except for the root and all products are placed in the single project.
+Writes the project file to **.utoproject** named as the **\<root\>.autoproject.qbs** containing all the projects and products that resulted from the previous steps.
+When **format** is **Flat** the projects are omitted except for the root and all products are placed in the single project.
 Each item will be set **paths** property that it should use to add files to the product typically by using wild-cards with appropriate extensions or so.
 The dependencies as they were detected will also be written to the items so tere is no need to export the include paths or dependencies on other modules from the items by yourself.
 What you might need to export however are additional depends parameters such as `cpp.link: false` to prevent linking to the products that should not be linked to (e.g. plugins).
 Now if your items are correct and all dependencies were resolved during the scan your project should be buildable (or any part of it).

 ## Performance Tips